Tourism in Australia: International tourists

-In 2019, the majority of international visitors to Australia were from China, New Zealand, the United States and the UK, with visitors from China and the United States growing substantially from the early 2000s.
+In 2019, the majority of international visitors to Australia were from China, New Zealand, the United States and the UK, with visitors from China growing substantially from the early 2000s.

 Growth in tourism in 2019 was led by education and holiday travel.
 Education visitors were up 5% to 586,000, with spending increasing by 8% to a record $12.7 billion.
 Holiday visitors were up 4% to almost 4 million, with spending growing by 6% to $16.9 billion.

-Backpackers

-Australia is popular for people engaging in backpacker tourism, mostly young people from Canada, Hong Kong, Japan, South Korea, United States and Western European countries (particularly the UK, Ireland, France, Netherlands, Germany, Belgium, Italy, Austria, Switzerland and the Nordic countries).
-Spending more time in Australia, these travellers tend to explore considerably more of the country.
-Many backpackers participate in working holidays enabling them to stay longer in the country.
-Working holiday visas for Australia are available for those aged 18 to 30 for most citizens from Western Europe, Canada, the United States, and some developed East Asian nations such as Hong Kong, Taiwan, Japan and South Korea.